 Check Your Credit Report

 A second way to find out which collection agency you owe is to check your credit reports.
 Most collection agencies report debts to the credit bureaus, so you may find the name and phone number of the collection agency on your credit report.
-There’s no way to know if the collector reported your debt to one credit bureau or all three, so you’ll have to check all three of your credit reports with Equifax, Experian, and TransUnion.
+There’s no way to know if a particular collection agency reported your debt to one credit bureau or all three, so you’ll have to check your credit reports with Equifax, Experian, and TransUnion.

 Check Your Voicemail and Caller ID

 If you’ve been getting phone calls from a debt collector, you may a voice mail containing information about the collection agency, maybe even just a phone number.
 You can locate a collection agency even with just the phone number from your caller ID or voice mail by typing the number into a search engine.
 The search results may contain pages from 800notes.com or whocalled.us where other people have shared information about who called from that number and the nature of the call.

 Certain collection agencies only handle certain types of debt, e.g. medical debt or past due cable bills.
 Searching the phone number of the collection agency can help you figure out who you owe money and why.

 You could return the collection agency's phone call, but be careful about calling debt collectors without first preparing.
 Expect the debt collector attempt to collect payment from you once they get you on the phone.

 Wait for Them to Call You